TBD54566975/web5-wallet-browser/README.md

 * navigate to `web5-wallet-browser`
 * select the `extension` directory.
 The extension should now appear in the tiled list of installed extensions
 * click the puzzle icon to the right of the omnibar
-* click the pushpin icon next to Janky Wallet
+* click the pushpin icon next to Web5 Wallet

 ⚠️ _TODO: include video showing installation steps_